Last updated on December 23rd, 2019 at 05:37 pm

-So I let Matt know, no can do.
-We agreed that maybe we’d get together sometime in MA, if he came home for the holidays, since we’d grown up just about one hour away from each other.
+I let Matt know, “no can do.”
+We agreed that maybe we’d get together sometime in Massachusetts if he came home for the holidays since we’d grown up just about one hour away from each other.

-Thursday morning it was time to head to the Grand Canyon.
+The following morning, it was time to head to the Grand Canyon.
 I had been told it was only about 1.5 hours from Sedona.
-No sweat!
+No sweat.

-I had breakfast at Denny’s, and ended up getting directions to the canyon from my waitress, Denice.
-She had asked me, “Do you want to take the scenic route, or the direct route?”
+I had breakfast at a Denny’s restaurant, a chain known for its’ “grand slam breakfast special” and I ended up getting directions to the canyon from my waitress, Denice.
+She asked me, “Do you want to take the scenic route or the direct route?”

-I opted for the “scenic route,” since after all I was on vacation; had all day to get there; and would be staying overnight as well.
+I opted for the scenic route since after all, I was on vacation; I had all day to get there and I would be staying overnight as well.
 Why rush?
 Armed with Denice’s directions, I headed out into downtown Sedona, where I stopped to buy a bottle of water for the trip.
-I was going to fast for the next 24 hours, just to “prepare” myself for my meditation at the edge of the Grand Canyon.
+I was going to fast for the next 24 hours, to prepare myself for my meditation at the edge of the Grand Canyon.

-I drove and drove and drove and at some point it felt as though I had been driving for too long.
+I drove and drove and drove, and at some point, it felt as though I had been driving for too long.
 Wasn’t I supposed to be there in 1.5 hours?
-I stopped at a gas station, and went inside to ask the cashier for directions.
-She took one look at my written directions and said, “Why on earth did you go this way?”
+I stopped at a gas station and went inside to ask the cashier for directions.
+She took one look at my written instructions and said, “Why on earth did you go this way?”

 I laughed.
 “Uh, I got the directions from my waitress at Denny’s and she said it was the ‘scenic route.”